 We commit that through education, research, partnerships and operational activities, we will demonstrate advancement of the SDGs at CMU.

-We commit to create a Voluntary University Review of work being done at CMU and will report these findings in New York as the UN General Assembly meets next year.
+We commit to create a Voluntary University Review of work being done at CMU and will report these findings in New York at the UN General Assembly this year.

 University Professor and Department Head, Civil and Environmental Engineering, College of Engineering